The very first page you should visit in the app is the settings page so you can personalise your app experience. Find out how to do that here.

 You can sort your past workouts in the passport section.
 Just click on the sort option and completed activities can be grouped by the discipline or you can group all videos together to make comparisons.

 Sorting Options For Completed Videos

 Once you click on one of your workouts, you will see a list of your workouts related to that video and a quick summary of workout information.
 Not sure what some of those acronyms or numbers mean?
-Read the article What The Heck is FTP, TSS, IF and LTHR to find out more.
+Read the article Alphabet Soup: Making Sense of 4DP, IF, and TSS to find out more.

 When you pick a workout, you can do quite a few things.